Skip to product information

 How to Store Fresh Garlic

-To store fresh Georgian Fire garlic after harvesting in early spring, ensure the green leaves have turned brown and the bulbs are fully cured.
+To store fresh this garlic after harvesting in early spring, ensure the green leaves have turned brown and the bulbs are fully cured.
 Hang the hardneck garlic bulbs in a cool, dry place with good air circulation to preserve their stunning flavor and nutrients.
-Georgian Fire garlic, known for its intense and full-bodied flavor, can be stored for several months, providing great garlic for roasting or eating raw in various dishes.
+It is known for its intense and full-bodied flavor, can be stored for several months, providing great garlic for roasting or eating raw in various dishes.

 Preserving Garlic for Long-Term Use